theonaunheim/tutorials/README.md

     * 202: Basic Automation
     * 203: Basic Machine Learning

-See "!README.txt" in the presentation folders for details on how to set up your Python environment to follow along with these tutorials.
-Most of that can be summarized by: 1) download Anaconda; 2) put the presentation folder on your desktop; and, 3) open the introductory notebook via Jupyter.
+Videos of the Jupyter tutorials and instructions for setting up your environment are found [here](https://www.youtube.com/playlist?list=PL0K68QsPLDasgvcTuDnNCF5JX21o2YX67).
+These tutorials require the Jupyter notebook, which can be most easily be downloaded for free via [Anaconda.org](https://www.anaconda.com/download/).